 - Tools to track your finances — Resolve offers customers credit monitoring and budgeting tools to help manage spending, so you may find the app useful even after your debt has been settled.

 1. Negotiate your own settlement

-Try negotiating settlements with creditors on your own.
+Try negotiating settlements with credit card companies or other creditors on your own.
 Offer an amount that you can pay immediately, even if it’s less than what you owe.

 2. Transfer balances

 If you have credit card debt, consider a balance transfer.
 A balance transfer is when you move debt from one credit card to another, usually to take advantage of an introductory 0% interest offer on the new card.